dmparker0/smm2sim/README.md

 playoffs = sim.playoffs()
 ```

 By default, all of the aggregated dataframes use MultiIndexes incorporating the simulation number and the within-simulation row number.
-The class methods include an option to extract the "Simulation" portion of the MultiIndex into its own column:
+The class methods include an option to extract the MultiIndex into separate columns in the dataframe:
 ```python
 standings_reindexed = sim.standings(reindex=True)
 ```